estnltk/estnltk-model-training/bert_training/hpc/readme.md

    ```
 3. The output of the model will be in the folder `pretrained_model`, unless specified otherwise in the [run_config.ini](run_config.ini).

 NB!
-The vocab size and maxlen are set to 800 and 8 respectively for faster running, in the future, they will likely be customizable either via a BertConfig file or in the [run_config.ini](run_config.ini).
+The vocab size and maxlen are set to 4000 and 128 respectively.
+In the future, they will likely be customizable either via a BertConfig file or in the [run_config.ini](run_config.ini).

 ## Fine-tuning for sequence classification